sergeivolodin/practice-midterm-skeleton/Theory-Questions.md

 - [n] It allows you to eliminate code comments because only a small team is responsible for the code.
 This allows the team to move faster
 - [y] Team members may come from different backgrounds (e.g. Android developers, AppEngine server developers, and data scientists can be on the same team)
-- [y] The Scrum master helps maximize the business value of the application by prioritizing the customer’s interests
+- [n] The Scrum master helps maximize the business value of the application by prioritizing the customer’s interests
-- [y] The Daily Scrum is used to resolve any blocking issues that team members experience in the current sprint
+- [n] The Daily Scrum is used to resolve any blocking issues that team members experience in the current sprint

 ### Question 4